lukaswhite/php-feed-writer/docs/README.md

 $channel = $feed->addChannel( );
 ```

-From there, the `Channel` class provides a number of methods for settings its attributes using a fluent interface.
+From there, the `Channel` class provides a number of methods for settings its attributes using a predominantly fluent interface.

 #### Setting a Channel's Title

+To set the title of the channel (required):

 ```php
 $channel->title( 'My Blog' );
 ```

 #### Setting a Channel's Description

+To set a description of the channel:

 ```php
 $channel->description( 'My personal blog' );